Free (or Cheap) Volunteer Work in Thailand

 Many hostels use help exchange networks (see below) to find volunteer staff but the following either advertise on their websites or are particularly noted for taking on volunteers:

-This growing group of hostels owned by three young American brothers offer a free stay through their Creatives Program.
+This group of hostels previously owned by three young American brothers offers a free stay through their COHO Creative Partner Program.
 They are open to content collaborations with all types of creatives including bloggers, YouTubers, photographers, models, DJs and – crikey! – even us!

 Other Opportunities to Volunteer in Thailand